Paran360/numbersimplifier/README.md

 ## Installation

 To install this script, you need to have Tampermonkey or a similar userscript manager installed in your browser.
-Then, simply click the install button on this page.
+Then, simply click the install button on [this page]([https://github.com/paran360/numbersimplifier](https://greasyfork.org/en/scripts/499929-number-simplifier)).

 ## Example